MonashMath/SCI1022/Git.md

 ## 1.10.
 Working alone.
 The commit+push cycle
 <a id="markdown-working-alone-the-commitpush-cycle" name="working-alone-the-commitpush-cycle"></a>

-If you are working alone in your project, it is recommended your Git workflow to be based on the commit+push cycle.
-Essentially, you do some local work, you commit that work (e.g., when you have reached a natural stop, or when you have made enough changes to start worrying about losing them), and then push that commit to **origin**, i.e., the (default) remote repository to which your local repository is linked with.
-If you want some advice regarding to the "when to make a commit" dilemma, we recommend, e.g., [this article](https://medium.com/walmartlabs/check-out-these-5-git-tips-before-your-next-commit-c1c7a5ae34d1), although there are many other articles with best practices related to this topic that you may easily find using Google.
+If you are working alone in your project, it is recommended that your Git workflow to be based on the commit+push cycle.
+Essentially, you do some local work, you commit that work (e.g., when you have made enough changes to start worrying about losing them), and then push that commit to **origin**, i.e., the (default) remote repository to which your local repository is linked with.
+If you want some advice regarding the "when to make a commit" dilemma, we recommend, e.g., [this article](https://medium.com/walmartlabs/check-out-these-5-git-tips-before-your-next-commit-c1c7a5ae34d1), although there are many other articles discussing best practices related to this topic that you may easily find using Google.

 To illustrate the commit+push cycle, let us perform a pair of cycle iterations.
 In particular, let us add to the `README.md` file an image containing a portrait of [William Shakespeare](https://en.wikipedia.org/wiki/William_Shakespeare) that we will borrow from Wikipedia.
-To this end, we will create a new folder, , called `figures`, in the ls local Git repository where we will store the image with the portrait.
+To this end, we will create a new folder called `figures`, in the ls local Git repository where we will store the image with the portrait.
 Then, we will add a link  to that image in the `README.md` file.
 We will split this work into two commits, in the first we will add the folder and the image and, in the second, we will modify the `README.md` file.
 After each commit, we will be invoking `git push` to send our progress to the remote repository at GitHub.

 The commands required to carry out the first iteration are (i.e., create the `figures` folder, download the image from the Internet into the new folder, add the whole folder to the staging area, commit, and push):